TLe2023/DirectMarketing/README.md

 ### **Model learning curves on 10% of the Train dataset**

-For all four models, the training scores started high and decreased when the number of samples increased and converged to the validation scores.
+The training scores started high and decreased when the number of samples increased and converged to the validation scores.
 Therefore, all four models might not benefit much from adding more samples because the train and validation scores converged and relatively flatted out.

 ![fig11](images/learning_curves.png)